zachjob/bitmaker/README.md

  @temperature=37>
 ```

-Notice the temperature is 37 Celcius.
+Notice the temperature is 37 Celsius.

 Let's move our `binding.pry` statement to after the temperature adjustment has been finished: